What do you need to consider when developing a brand strategy?

 I'm setting up a brand strategy for my cupcake business.
-What are some of those factors I should take into consideration?
+What are some of the most important factors I should take into consideration when building my strategy?

 I love broad questions.
 This one is especially broad because the factors you should be considering in creating your brand strategy are everything to do with the vision for your cupcake business.
 Hopefully the following may help a little :)